 Sinus surgery may be the most effective treatment option to improve sinus drainage as the surgeon is able to remove stubborn blockages.
 During a common procedure called endoscopic sinus surgery, a number of blockages can be addressed:

 - Infected, swollen, or damaged tissue

 - Growths or polyps inside the nose or sinuses

 - Foreign objects blocking the passage (often in children)

 Another effective procedure, called balloon sinuplasty (or balloon sinus dilation), eliminates the need to remove bone and tissue.
 This advanced procedure uses a small flexible tube with a balloon to open up blocked sinus passageways and restore proper drainage.
 When the balloon is inflated, it restructures and widens the walls of the sinus passageway without harming the sinus lining.

 Often, even after surgery, preventive measures including medicine and home treatments are recommended.
 In some severe cases, an initial surgery may not completely eliminate sinusitis and a second surgery may be recommended.

-If you are suffering from sinusitis, see one of the board-certified ENT specialists at Oakdale ENT.
-Make an appointment today.
+If you are tired of suffering from sinusitis, schedule an appointment with one of our board-certified ENT specialists.